CHRIS MACPHERSON

 • Labor Unions

-• How capturing data about behavior actually changes behavior (are you shaping the data or is the data shaping you?)
+• How does capturing data about behavior change behavior (are you shaping the data, or is the data shaping you)?

 • Why aren’t there new pricing models?